heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak (I suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath, apply "corrective pulses" based on instructions he will send later by "detectably modulating the barrier and hence scattering coefficients".
+In weak (I suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath, apply "corrective pulses" according to instructions he will send later by "detectably modulating the barrier and hence scattering coefficients".